-- (a) the Archbishop, or a Regional Bishop authorised by the Archbishop, has approved such use and any conditions of that approval have been fulfilled, and - (b) in relation to non-occasional use, an agreement in the form of the draft agreement referred to in paragraph (c)(ii) of sub-rule (2) has been executed by or on behalf of the non-Anglican congregation.
-Any such agreement must not authorise the use of the church for a term exceeding 2 years. - (2) The Archbishop, or a Regional Bishop authorised by the Archbishop, may only approve the use of a church by a non-Anglican congregation if ${\color{black}-}$ - (a) the minister and the majority of the parish council consent in writing to that use, and - (b) the Archbishop, or such Regional Bishop, is satisfied that the profession of faith of the non-Anglican congregation is Bible-based, and - (c) in relation to non-occasional use, the Regional Archdeacon - has reported to the Archbishop or such Regional Bishop on the basis of faith held by the non-Anglican congregation, and - ii) is in possession of a copy of a draft agreement relating to such use in a form approved by the Property Trust. - (3) An approval under sub-rule (2) must be communicated in writing to - (a) the minister and the parish council of the parish in which the church is situated, and - (b) in relation to non-occasional use, the Property Trust. - (4) An approval under sub-rule (2) may be given subject to such conditions as the Archbishop, or the Regional Bishop, as the case may be, considers appropriate. - (5) The Archbishop-in-Council may, from time to time, make guidelines not inconsistent with these rules relating to the use of a church by a non-Anglican congregation.
+- in relation to non-occasional use, the Regional Archdeacon - has reported to the Archbishop or such Regional Bishop on the basis of faith held by the non-Anglican congregation, and - is in possession of a copy of a draft agreement relating to such use in a form approved by the Property Trust. - An approval under sub-rule (2) must be communicated in writing to - the minister and the parish council of the parish in which the church is situated, and - in relation to non-occasional use, the Property Trust. - An approval under sub-rule (2) may be given subject to such conditions as the Archbishop, or the Regional Bishop, as the case may be, considers appropriate. - The Archbishop-in-Council may, from time to time, make guidelines not inconsistent with these rules relating to the use of a church by a non-Anglican congregation.